deejaygraham/intro-to-coding/04 - microbit/blockeditor.md

 If you want to run on an actual device you can't run it from the browser, you need to download a file and send it to the actual device.

 Let's see some code that matches the blinky light program.
-Here I am trying to
+Here I am trying to turn all lights on and flash them.
+I can play with the lights to get them doing other things.

+Turn it on as a road sign -> blinking on and off.